mlhartme/stool/main/documentation.md

 * **url**
   A pattern that define how to build the application urls: a sequence of strings and alternatives, where alternatives are strings in brackets, separated by |.
-Example: `(http|https)://%a.%s.%h:@p/foo//bar` Strings may contain place holders: %a for the application name, %s for the stage name, %h for the hostname, and %p for the port.
+Example: `(http|https)://%a.%s.%h:@p/foo//bar` Strings may contain place holders: `%a` for the application name, `%s` for the stage name, `%h` for the hostname, and `%p` for the port.
 A double slash in the path part of the url separates the web application context from a normal path suffix.
-This, the above application is started in context `foo`.
+Thus, the above application is started in context `foo`.
 If the path part contains no double slash, the application is started in the root context.

 #### Examples